BrandonSmith710/BrandonSmith710.github.io/_posts/2022-06-28-NetflixNlu.md

 ![image](https://user-images.githubusercontent.com/75755695/176343368-be795e30-9b5d-4d18-8d67-cf33a4b01fda.png)

-In order to visualize the impact of genre, a categorical variable, I've encoded the feature two ways.
+In order to visualize the impact of genre, a categorical variable, I've encoded it two ways.
 The first will support inspection of the genre attribute as a whole, and the second will scrutinize each of the 19 genres.

-TV
+TV presents a minimal relationship between genre and IMDB score.

 ![image](https://user-images.githubusercontent.com/75755695/176342414-ad061681-4466-4f76-a800-890fdff9c05b.png)

-Movies
+Movies show virtually no relationship between genre and IMDB score.

 ![image](https://user-images.githubusercontent.com/75755695/176345486-67c1f00d-a058-44ba-8ed8-5917e012d5dd.png)

-Both television and movies are showing little to no relationship between genre as a whole and IMDB score.

-Age certification appears to have a correlation with number of seasons for TV.
+Drama has a higher correlation with IMDB score than any other genre.
+Also visible is the relation between age certification and number of seasons for TV.

 ![image](https://user-images.githubusercontent.com/75755695/176342770-543cbaa1-3864-497c-84e7-b290b8a643be.png)

-TV-Y7 rated shows and family oriented shows average the most seasons.
+Family oriented shows average the most seasons, another sure indicator of (financial)success.

 ![image](https://user-images.githubusercontent.com/75755695/176345627-48e93c87-ea89-4315-80e4-8c13df9cce5c.png)

-Documentary movies show the highest correlation with imdb_score, with a coefficient of roughly .3.
+Documentary movies have the highest correlation with IMDB score, with a coefficient of roughly .3.

 ![image](https://user-images.githubusercontent.com/75755695/176345854-0aed310c-d6d5-452a-9ae3-23607334d764.png)

-What can we learn from the language used to describe each movie or show?
-Let's dissect the descriptions and find out what words and topics are associated with success.
+What can be learned from the language used to describe each movie or show?
+Next I'll dissect the descriptions and find out what words and topics are associated with top scores.
+After fitting a gensim LDA model to the descriptions, both movies and shows can be represented as 15 topics, respectively.